mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-screens/kotlin.md

 ---
-title: Create screens
+title: Create screens placeholders
 description: In this step you create screens.
 ---

-# Create empty screens
+# Create screens placeholders

 You will now create placeholders for screens in the application (we will define layouts and the functionality in following steps of this tutorial).
 You will create a few files for each screen: